stooj/stooj-dot-org/drafts/32-new-terminal-emulator.md

 <!-- TODO Link to commit e336a98 -->

-Uhm, it's not packaged though, so I'm going to need to build it.
+Uhm, the plugin I want is not packaged though, so I'm going to need to build it.
 The instructions are on the [vim wiki page](https://nixos.wiki/wiki/Vim).

 First, `programs.vim` doesn't support plugins.
 So I need to switch to the more generic management (install this package and override it), and add an environment variable that does the same as `defaultEditor = true;`.
 This customization needs `vimrcConfig.customRC` as well, so I've put in a `set number` option to check that it's working correctly.